MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 It's critical that you maintain thorough documentation about the processes and policies.
 Maintain documentation about the enforced policies.
 As part of your testing efforts, include the cadence of reviews and the review criteria.
 Make sure the team understand aspects of penetration testing.
 Have a documented remediation plan to mitigate the risks found.

-This is particularly important for people who are part of the approval process from a policy perspective.
+This is important for people who are part of the approval process from a policy perspective.

 ## Next